Seamless Gutters Combine Tradition and Technology

 Debris catches and blocks the flow of water at the beginning and end of sections.
 Ultimately, the water overflows to cause damage to the exterior, ground, and foundation.

-Sectional gutters have seams every ten to twenty feet.
+Regular gutters have seams every ten to twenty feet.

 Seamless gutters have only two seams, at the ends where the caps are attached, to avoid contact with water and debris.